Skip to main content

 Social Media’s Reach is Astronomical

-Social media has allowed public relations to reach a much larger audience.
+Social media has allowed public relations professionals to reach a much larger audience.
+These include using social media platforms, such as Facebook, YouTube, and Instagram to raise brand awareness.
 In the past, the field of public relations was limited to reach through broadcast, magazines or well-known thought leaders.
-Through social media, brands are now able to connect to millions of consumers directly and get content in front of all kinds of demographics and audiences, for a much smaller investment.
+Through social media, brands and public relations experts are now able to connect to millions of consumers directly and get content in front of all kinds of demographics and audiences, for a much smaller investment.
 Social media has enabled brands and businesses to broadcast messages across a wider scope than ever before – with the potential to spread their content globally.
 Since social media has increased visibility exponentially, expanding reach is vital to the success of a brand.

 Social Media Facilitates a Relationship through Greater Engagement